JCMoses/JCMoses.github.io/README.md

 ### Customer Segmentation Project
 [Code](https://github.com/RandomJeff1/Customer_Segmentation)

-Imported the dataset from SQLite and analysed it to differentiate diffent kinds of customers using  **R**.
+Imported the dataset from SQLite and analysed it to differentiate different kinds of customers using  **R**.
 The business question for this project was **"Can we predict if a customer will make a new purchase within 90 days?"** A data-driven approach led to better characterization of the different customers by analysing different kinds of variables to assist the classification model.
 The project was written up using R Markdown to allow for the work to be properly documented and repeatable.
 The results were presented in a **Shiny** app, which allowed the user to view characteristics of each customer, along with the likelihood of them making a new purchase within 90 days.
 A user can also select customers based on a strong likelihood of a new purchase in that timeframe to view their profile.

 ![Customer Segmentation App](/assets/img/Customer_Segmentation_App.jpg)